20niship/graduation-thesis/docs/議事録/weekly_meeting_0612.md

 After going through the above tasks, my goal is to control the entire robot arm by the mid-term exam.
 For example is the bilateral control

  in order to perform bilateral control with two robot arms, I need a control system for the robot arms that considers gravity compensation, etc. I would like to work on the development of those programs in the future.

+After that, I am Then work on the learning task

+The machine is designed to be more rigid compared to the power output of the motors, so it is designed to be moved online for long periods of time while learning.

 After that, I would like to challenge more complex tasks little by little by collecting learning data or learning by imitation online.